 The majority of graduates of the programme have entered the workforce either in technical, regulatory or research roles within Government bodies, universities (PhD projects) or companies, mostly in Ireland.

-- Interested candidates should apply via the postgraduate applications centre (PAC) site on the NUI Galway homepage - The MSc in Toxicology offers places on a rolling basis and applications are considered starting from November of each academic year.
+- Interested candidates should apply via the postgraduate Applications System.
+The MSc in Toxicology offers places on a rolling basis and applications are considered starting from November of each academic year.

 - On average the course takes 10 students.